nix-community/robotnix/README.md

 # robotnix - Building Android (AOSP) with Nix

-This project enables using [Nix](https://nixos.org/nix/) to build Android ROMS, currently targeting Pixel 1-3a (XL) devices.
+This project enables using [Nix](https://nixos.org/nix/) to build Android ROMs, currently targeting Pixel 1-3a (XL) devices.
 Robotnix uses a NixOS-style module system for customizing various aspects of the build.

 Some optional modules include: